uptrace/bun-docs/docs/guide/migrations.md

 ## Migration groups and rollbacks

-When there are multiple migrations to run, bun groups migrations together into a group.
-During rollbacks, bun reverts the last group of migrations (not a single migration).
+When there are multiple migrations to run, Bun runs migrations together as a group.
+During rollbacks, Bun reverts the last migration group (not a single migration).
 Usually that is desirable, because it rolls the db back to the last known stable state.

 To rollback a single migration, you need to rollback the last group, delete the migration(s) you want to skip, and run migrations again.
 Alternatively, you can add a new migration with the changes